RGambarini/Journal/_posts/2023-05-29-Do Digital Monkeys Dream of Electronic Sonnets?.md

 $$ P = \frac{n}{N} =  \frac{1}{11,238,513} \times \frac{1}{26} = \frac{1}{292,201,328}$$

 <div class="caption">
-    A 1 in 292,201,328 chance of winning certainly feels impossible.
-Knowing this, you should ask yourself a single question next time you are going to buy a lottery number <p>
+    <em>A 1 in 292,201,328 chance of winning certainly feels impossible.
+Knowing this, you should ask yourself a single question next time you are going to buy a lottery number</em> <p>
     <em>Do I feel lucky</em><d-footnote>Well do you, punk?</d-footnote> </p>
 </div>